-One of the unfortunate consequences of a dynamic approach is that it gives the patient the idea that he is under the influence of unconscious monsters he cannot control.
-He will, therefore, justify the actingout on the basis of his "automatic repetition-compulsions."
-Actually, once he has a glimmer of what is happening to him, there is no reason why he cannot enlist the cooperation of his will power to help inhibit himself.
+One of the unfortunate consequences of a dynamic approach is that the patient believes the idea that he or she is under the influence of unconscious monsters that cannot be controlled.
+The patient will, therefore, justify the acting-out on the basis of "automatic repetition-compulsions."
+Actually, once the patient has a glimmer of what is happening, there is no reason why the cooperation of will power cannot be enlisted to help inhibit himself or herself.

 Th.
-If you know a situation will be bad for you, try to pert yourself from acting it out even if you have to use your will power.
+If you know a situation will be bad for you, try to divert yourself from acting it out even if you have to use your will power.
 There is no reason why you can't work out substitute solutions that are less destructive to you even though they may not immediately be so gratifying.
-Remember, a certain amount of deprivation and frustration is normal, and it is a compliment to you as a person to be able to give up gratifications that are ultimately hurtful to you.
+Remember, a certain amount of deprivation and frustration is normal, and it is a complement to you as a person to be able to give up gratifications that are ultimately hurtful to you.
 Remember, too, that some of the chief benefits you get out of your symptoms are masochistic, a kind of need to punish yourself.
 You can learn to overcome this too.
 When you observe yourself acting neurotically, stop in your tracks and figure out what you are doing.

-A woman, living a conventional life as a housewife, was involving herself sexually with two of her friend's husbands.
+A conventional housewife was involved sexually with two of her friend's husbands.
 She found herself unable to resist their advances, even though the sexual experiences were not particularly fulfilling.
 She felt ashamed and was guilt-ridden by her actions.
 There was obviously some deeper motive that prompted the patient to act out sexually, but the threat to her marriage and relationship with her husband required an immediate halting of her activity.
 I remarked to her: "Until you figure out some of your underlying feelings, it is best for you to stop your affairs right now.
 How would you feel about stopping right now?
 Let's give ourselves a couple of months to figure out this thing.
 Frankly, I don't see how we can make progress unless you do."
 The patient reluctantly acquiesced; but soon she was relieved that somebody was supporting her inner resolution to resist.
-The interval enabled us to explore her disappointment with her husband, her resentment toward him, and to find outlets for her desires for freedom and self-expression in more appropriate channels than sexual actingout.
-If the patient has been given a chart detailing the interaction of dependency, low feelings of independence, hostility, devalued self-esteem and detachment, their manifestations as well as reaction formations to neutralize them, he may be enjoined to study the chart and see how his own drives and needs, with their consequences, fit into the overall design.
+The interval enabled us to explore her disappointment with her husband, her resentment toward him, and to find outlets for her desires for freedom and self-expression in more appropriate channels than sexual acting-out.
+If the patient has been given a chart detailing the interactions of dependency, low feelings of independence, hostility, devalued self-esteem and detachment, their manifestations as well as reaction formations to neutralize them, he or she may be enjoined to study the chart and see how one's own drives and needs, with their consequences, fit into the overall design.